Zando777/Mini-Mecanum-ESP32/README.md

 One major challenge I encountered was with the AS5600 magnetic encoders.
 These sensors use I2C communication, but all AS5600s ship with the same default I2C address (0x36).
 This creates a bus conflict when trying to use multiple encoders.

-**Current Workaround**: Using PWM output mode instead of I2C.
-The AS5600 can output a PWM signal proportional to the magnetic field angle, which I'm reading with `pulseIn()`.
+**Current Workaround**: Using voltage output mode instead of I2C.
+The AS5600 can output a voltage signal proportional to the magnetic field angle, which I'm reading with `analogRead()`.
 However, this is suboptimal because:
-- PWM reading is blocking and less precise than I2C
+- Voltage reading is blocking and less precise than I2C
 - Limited update rate compared to I2C mode
 - Requires more CPU cycles for processing